yalavrinenko/lammps/doc/src/pair_wpmd.rst

 Description
 """""""""""

 This pair style represents the basic implementation of the Wave Packet Molecular Dynamics (WPMD) :ref:`(Klakow, 1994) <Klakow1994>` for studying nonideal (strongly coupled) systems of charged particles such as the nonideal plasma and warm dense matter.
-This method is an extension of the classical molecular dynamics (MD) of electrons and ions, where the ions (nuclei) are treated as classical point-like particles and the electrons are represented as normalized Gaussian wave packets with dynamical width (size).
+This method is an extension of the classical molecular dynamics (MD) of electrons and ions, where the ions (nuclei) are treated as classical point-like particles and the electrons are represented as normalized Gaussian wavepackets with dynamical width (size).
 It allows for studying equilibrium states and non-equilibrium processes beyond the Born-Oppenheimer approach due to explicit dynamics of electrons.
 At the moment the method is verified for hydrogen and helium plasmas although it is expected to be applicable for heavier atoms as well.

-In this method, the single-electron wave function is parametrized by a set of eight time-dependent scalars: the wave packet position :math:`\mathbf{r}` (3d vector), the wave packet width :math:`s` (scalar) and their conjugate momenta :math:`\mathbf{p}` (3d vector), :math:`p_s` (scalar):
+In this method, the single-electron wave function is parametrized by a set of eight time-dependent scalars: the wavepacket position :math:`\mathbf{r}` (3d vector), the wavepacket width :math:`s` (scalar) and their conjugate momenta :math:`\mathbf{p}` (3d vector), :math:`p_s` (scalar):

 .. math::